Dr Dean Sculley

 - Phone:(02) 4349 4596

 Recent research includes the effects of Omega-3 fatty acids and the inflammatory cascade in Periodontal Disease and Systemic Hypoxia, the inflammatory response and muscle function.
-Current research focuses on Juvenile Idiopathic Arthritis and Diabetes and involves the use of smart devices and wireless technology in the promotion, adherence and monitoring of physical exertion in the management of disease.
-In addition, current research is also determining the effect of maternal nutrition and lifestyle factors affecting foetal growth and development in utero and the implications these have on disease in the offspring, specifically Type 2 Diabetes.
+Current research focuses on Juvenile Idiopathic Arthritis and Type 2 Diabetes and involves the use of smart devices and wireless technology in the promotion, adherence and monitoring of physical exertion in the management of

 Research collaborations include: